osmandapp/docs/content/osmand/map/public-transport.md

 ## Public transport layer on the map

-Detailed info about public transport on the map read [here](/osmand/map/vector-maps#transport).
+Detailed info about Public transport layer on the map read [here](/osmand/map/vector-maps#transport).

 | Android | iOS |